Albert0i/RU204/articleOnIndex.md

 ![alt Articles Figure 2](img/Articles_2.JPG)

-You can also use Boolean mode for more advanced searches.
+You can also use *Boolean mode* for more advanced searches.
 This allows you to use operators like `+`, `-`, `*`, and others.
 To find articles that must contain the word "MySQL" but can exclude "Data":
 ```
 EXPLAIN SELECT * FROM Articles
 WHERE MATCH (Title, Body) AGAINST ('+MySQL -Data' IN BOOLEAN MODE);
 ```

-You can also perform a natural language search without Boolean operators:
+You can also perform a *natural language* search without Boolean operators:
 ```
 EXPLAIN SELECT * FROM Articles
 WHERE MATCH (Title, Body) AGAINST ('SQL techniques');
 ```

-FULLTEXT search in MySQL 8 is powerful for querying text data efficiently.
-By creating FULLTEXT indexes and utilizing the `MATCH()` function with `AGAINST()`, you can effectively perform complex searches across text columns.

 ### V. Data Partitioning

-Data partitioning allows you to split large tables into smaller, more manageable pieces called partitions.
+Data partitioning allows you to split large tables into smaller, more manageable pieces called **partitions**.
 This can improve performance, especially for large datasets, by making queries more efficient and easier to manage.

-Note:
+caveat:
 - Foreign keys are not yet supported in conjunction with partitioning;
 - A PRIMARY KEY must include all columns in the table's partitioning function.
 ```